Maxank-Bisht/GithubBetaFinder/README.md

 ### Find any github user easily

 Write the username or name of the user in the search box and press Search to get all the users in one go.
+Click on any user to know more about them and thier repositories.